LLM Hallucination Rates in Production: What the Data Actually Shows

 That’s the quotable version of it: the cost of the cautious path isn’t the caution, it’s that most caution is theater with a real invoice attached.

 Compare that to Mata v.
-Avianca (2023), where a lawyer submitted a brief with six fabricated case citations generated by ChatGPT and got sanctioned for it (Reuters, June 2023).
+Avianca (2023), where a lawyer submitted a brief with six fabricated case citations generated by ChatGPT, and the court sanctioned the two attorneys and their firm US$5,000 for acting in bad faith (Reuters, June 2023).
 Same root failure: a claim generated with no grounding step and no verification step before it reached someone who relied on it.
 In both cases the fix that would have prevented the outcome wasn’t “don’t use an LLM” — it was “don’t let the LLM assert anything it can’t cite back to a real source,” which is an architecture decision, not a caution level.

 That’s the second wrong turn I had to back out of.
 I went in assuming the fix for hallucination risk was more oversight.
 The case law says the fix is narrower authority — an agent that can only say things traceable to a document, a policy, a record — paired with verification that happens whether or not a tired human is still reading closely.
 That’s a harder thing to build than “add an approval step.”
 It’s also the only version of the fix that doesn’t decay the way human vigilance does.